Collaborative-IoT/.github/profile/README.md

 - Room admin levels.

-There are many reasons to collaborate on IoT projects with peers or friends, Collaborative allows this without having to directly hand over authentication credentials to a person with the given ability to pass around permissions to your server.
+There are many reasons to collaborate on IoT projects with peers or friends, Collaborative allows this without having to directly hand over authentication credentials to a person, each user has the ability to pass around permissions to their server and revoke them.
 A connection in a room to an IoT server is owned by one user and this user controls access.